-If you have the Traction Control System, remember: It helps avoid only the acceleration skid.
+If you have the Traction Control System (TCS), remember: It helps avoid only the acceleration skid.
+See Traction Control System (TCS) on page 4-10.
 If you do not have this system, or if the system is off, then an acceleration skid is also best handled by easing your foot off the accelerator pedal.